adsabs/adsabs.github.io/help/search/_posts/2015-02-09-search-syntax.md

 Property flag    | Selection
 ---------------- | ------------------------
+adsopenaccess    | OA version of article is available from ADS article          | records corresponding to regular articles associated       |
+authoropenaccess | OA version of the author submitted pre-print is available from ADS data             | Data available, see `data` field eprintopenaccess | OA version of article is available from arXiv esource          | Esource available, see `esource` field inspire          | librarycatalog   |
-refereed         | refereed papers only notrefereed      | non-refereed papers only article          | records corresponding to regular articles nonarticle       | not regular articles, for instance meeting abstracts, observing proposals, catalog descriptions, etc ads_openaccess   | OA version of article is available from ADS eprint_openaccess | OA version of article is available from arXiv pub_openaccess   | OA version of article is available from publisher openaccess       | article has at least one openaccess version available ocrabstract      | records with an abstract generated from OCR (may contain typos or mistakes)
+nonarticle       | not regular articles, for instance meeting abstracts, observing proposals, catalog descriptions, etc notrefereed      | non-refereed papers only ocrabstract      | records with an abstract generated from OCR (may contain typos or mistakes) openaccess       | article has at least one openaccess version available presentation     |
+private          |
+pubopenaccess    | OA version of article is available from publisher refereed         | refereed papers only toc              |

 ### Bibliographic Groups